Part X: Documents and Authorities for use in Court

 Bundle of authorities

-(9) The bundle of authorities to be prepared by each party should:
+(7) Hard copies of the bundle of authorities to be prepared by each party should:

 (a) contain all the authorities, cases, statutes, subsidiary legislation and any other materials relied on;

 (b) be properly bound with plastic ring binding or plastic spine thermal binding in accordance with the requirements set out in paragraph (6)(c) above;